tutelage

 vestigial

-In 1965, she attracted the attention of Rolling Stones manager Andrew Loog Oldham, who gave her a chance to record for his Immediate label, though the resulting single, which also featured Brian Jones and Jimmy Page on guitars, flopped
+In 1965, she attracted the attention of Rolling Stones manager Andrew Loog Oldham, who gave her a chance to record for his Immediate label, though the resulting single, which also featured Brian Jones and Jimmy Page on guitars, flopped.

 Shortly afterward, she moved to New York, where Andy Warhol [installed] her as a [vestigial] presence and occasional lead singer for the Velvet Underground.